cidgoh/DataHarmonizer/docs/README_user_manual.md

 ---

+## Running DataHarmonizer

+DataHarmonizer is designed to be a **stand-alone web browser application** — no server-side software is required to use it.
+There are three standard ways to run it.

+### 1. Stand-alone (open index.html directly)

+The simplest way.
+After a distribution build (see below), open the `web/dist/index.html` file directly in any modern browser.
+No installation, no server, no network access required.

+- The default menu of templates is loaded from the bundled `menu.json`.
+- The **first template in the menu** is loaded automatically on startup.
+- All template data (schema, picklists, validation rules) is bundled into the distribution at compile time.

+**What "compile time" means:**
+Each template originates as a set of LinkML class definitions stored in `web/templates/<name>/schema.yaml` within the DataHarmonizer GitHub repository.
+Running `yarn build:web` in the project root compiles these into the self-contained `web/dist/` distribution folder.
+The resulting `web/dist/` folder (containing `index.html`, bundled JavaScript, and the template files) is what gets distributed or deployed.

+### 2. Served from a web server

+For team or public deployment, copy the `web/dist/` folder to any standard web server (Apache, Nginx, GitHub Pages, etc.) as the site root or a subfolder.
+No server-side code is needed — the server only serves static files.

+Users navigate to the URL, and the application loads exactly as in the stand-alone case.
+This mode also enables the YAML schema loading path (described in the next section).

+### 3. Development environment (`yarn dev`)

+For schema developers and contributors:

+1. Clone the repository and run `yarn install` to install dependencies.
+2. Run `yarn dev` in a console window.
+3. Open a browser and navigate to `http://localhost:8080` (the port may differ; webpack prints the exact URL).

+The dev server uses webpack's hot-module-replacement so edits to templates, schema files, or application code are reflected in the browser immediately without a full rebuild.

+---

+## Schema Loading: YAML and JSON

+### Background

+Each template's schema is defined in `schema.yaml`.
+DataHarmonizer can load this file **directly at runtime** (no Python build step required), making it possible to edit `schema.yaml` and see the changes immediately by refreshing the browser.
+A pre-compiled `schema.json` can also be present as a fallback; it is produced either by the Python `script/linkml.py` tool or by the Node utility `script/induce_schema.cjs`.

+### How schema loading works in each run mode

+**Served from a web server (modes 2 and 3)**

+When the application is running under any `http://` or `https://` origin (including `localhost`), schema loading follows this order:

+1. **Try `schema.yaml`** — fetched directly from the server at `templates/<name>/schema.yaml`.
+The browser parses and processes it using `schema_induction.js`, which resolves `linkml:types` built-ins and merges the full inheritance chain (`is_a` / `slot_usage`) into each class's `attributes`.
+This is the preferred path and requires no pre-build step.
+2. **Fall back to `schema.json`** — if the YAML fetch fails (file absent, server error, etc.), the application fetches `templates/<name>/schema.json` instead.
+This file must have been generated previously by `script/linkml.py` or `script/induce_schema.cjs`.

+Both files are copied into `web/dist/templates/<name>/` by the build process whenever they exist in the repository.

+**Stand-alone / `file://` protocol (mode 1)**

+When `index.html` is opened directly from the filesystem, browsers block `fetch()` requests to other local files, so the HTTP path above is unavailable.
+Instead the application uses webpack-bundled copies loaded at build time:

+1. **Try bundled `schema.json`** — if `schema.json` was present at the time `yarn build:web` ran, webpack includes it as a lazy JavaScript chunk.
+This is the preferred file:// path.
+2. **Fall back to bundled `schema.yaml`** — if `schema.json` is absent, webpack also bundles `schema.yaml` as a raw-text chunk (via webpack `asset/source`).
+The application processes it synchronously using the same induction logic (resolving `linkml:types` and computing class attributes).
+This means templates can be used stand-alone even if only `schema.yaml` is present in the repository — the next `yarn build:web` will bundle it.

+> **Tip:** To test a newly edited `schema.yaml` in stand-alone mode without committing or running `script/linkml.py`, simply run `yarn build:web` again.
+The updated `schema.yaml` will be rebundled.
+For quicker iteration, use mode 3 (`yarn dev`) where YAML is fetched live on every page reload.

+### Uploading a template at runtime

+**File → Upload Template** accepts both `.json` and `.yaml` schema files from your local machine.
+A `.yaml` file is processed through the same induction logic, so the schema is fully resolved before being used — no separate build step is needed.

+---

 ## Templates and the Template Selector

 A **template** is a single data-entry view built from one LinkML class.
 A schema can define multiple templates from different classes, each appearing as a separate entry in the template selector.
 The toolbar's template dropdown lets you switch between them.